davidespano/tdm-intvis/README.md

 It's also possible to run the project without Webstorm as a simple node.js project.
 Or, it's also possible to copy-paste the samples in the public html folder of your preferred local webserver.

+## How to follow the different steps in the tutorials

+All the samples contain the same file structure:
+* the index.html page, which is the file to be loaded through the browser
+* the vis.js script, containing the code for generating the visualizations
+* the style.css, containing a few (or none) settings for displaying the page
+* a set of CSV files containing the data to show

+Most samples start from a static visualization and add the interactive features on top of it.
+Only the samples having multiple coordinate views or employing distortions have the aspects packed together.

+Each sample leverages on the _window.onload_ event for appending the visualization to the page body.
+The handler function contains the variable _step_ you can modify for going forward in the tutorial.
+The switch shows which visualizations or interactions are active at the corresponding step.